 Then when it finally becomes your turn, you ask the question: "Do you have any left-handed rifles?"

-The guy will look at you with a semi-blank stare and say, "Yeah, I think we might have a couple down at the end."
-They're almost almost stocked for the right-hand dominant, but leave lefties out.
+The guy will look at you with a blank stare and say, "Yeah, I think we might have a couple down at the end."
+They're almost stocked for the right-hand dominant, but leave lefties out.

-I experienced this exact scenario with my good friend and hunting buddy last season and it wasn't fun.
+I experienced this exact scenario with my good friend and hunting buddy last season.

 Check out these six left-handed rifles that are waiting to get sighted in for this deer season so you don't have to go through that awkward sales experience.
 Deer hunting awaits, and you ought to be ready with the proper bolt-action rifle.